mjdease/preact-resize-observer/readme.md

 preact-resize-observer
 ---

-Watch an element for changes in its size.
+Watch an element for changes to its size.
 Supports modern browsers and IE9+.

 This is a Preact component wrapper for the excellent [ResizeObserver polyfill](https://github.com/que-etc/resize-observer-polyfill).